TREATMENTS

 You are free to return home and resume your typical daily activities and dietary intake after the procedure.

-If Dr. Coyle Finds Something During the Test, What Are My Treatment Options?
+If Dr. Coyle Finds Something during the Test, What Are My Treatment Options?

 In the event anorectal manometry testing reveals an issue, Dr. Coyle may recommend: